Skip to content

 In the discrete-time binomial model (Chapter 1), a replicating portfolio is rebalanced at each time step without injecting or withdrawing funds.
-The continuous-time analogue of this idea is the self-financing condition, which requires that all changes in portfolio value arise solely from changes in asset prices---not from external cash flows.
-This condition is the mathematical foundation of the hedging argument that leads to the Black-Scholes PDE.
+The continuous-time analogue is the self-financing condition, which forms the trading-strategy infrastructure underlying the Black-Scholes hedging argument.
+This page collects the minimum needed to read the BS PDE derivations; the full development lives in § Self-Financing Replication.

 Learning Objectives